 Adam arose from the table and said quietly, “I’ll saddle your horse.”

 Ben went up to the lake first, hoping against hope that he would find Joe at his mother’s grave, pouring out his heart or seeking solace in the tranquil beauty of the place that was so like Marie herself.

 When Joe was younger, Ben would find the hastily-scrawled notes he left at his mother’s grave; missives that shared life’s latest indignity or fervent dream; that told funny jokes or bespoke secrets so heart-breaking that Ben wept to read them.
 But read them he did, embracing any means of better understanding his enigmatic son.

 Alas, this evening no fresh-picked lilacs graced the mossy mound, nor were there any scraps of ink-filled paper tucked into the headstone’s crevices to enlighten him.
-Ben knelt before the stone and traced her name with his finger in silent supplication.
+Ben knelt before the stone.
 Marie.
 Help me.

 A soft pine-scented breeze stirred the branches above him and brought back memories of their summers together by the lake and oh-so-many dreams.

 Maybe Adam is right.
 Maybe I should have razed that cabin after Laura died; gotten rid of the painful memories; allowed my son to heal instead of constantly tearing at old wounds.
 Well, it isn’t too late for me to do right by my boy.

 No light emanated from the cabin as he approached in the creeping twilight, and there was no horse tied outside or in the nearby lean to.
 Perhaps Joe didn’t come here after all.
 Not knowing his son’s whereabouts was not a comforting thought, but it was momentarily preferable to imagining his son alone in a dark and empty sepulcher brooding over a life only dreamed of.